getsentry/devservices/README.md

 NOTE: service-name is an optional parameter.
 If not provided, devservices will attempt to automatically find a devservices configuration in the current directory in order to proceed.

-- `devservices start <service-name>`: Start a service and its dependencies.
+- `devservices up <service-name>`: Bring up a service and its dependencies.
-- `devservices stop <service-name>`: Stop a service including its dependencies.
+- `devservices down <service-name>`: Bring down service including its dependencies.
 - `devservices status <service-name>`: Display the current status of all services, including their dependencies and ports.
 - `devservices logs <service-name>`: View logs for a specific service.
 - `devservices list-services`: List all available Sentry services.